canerertano/logs-analysis/README.md

 # Logs Analysis Project
-This is Udacity FSND Logs Project.
+This is Udacity FSND Logs Analysis Project.
 The python code runs sql queries via **psycong2** library to find out insights below from database which contains a web site's logs also authors and articles info.
 1. What are the most popular three articles of all time?
 2. Who are the most popular article authors of all time?
 3. On which days did more than 1% of requests lead to errors?